-Thanks to this extend, we get to use some of our self created code behind the scenes of the test class.
+Thanks to this extension, we get to use some of our self-created code behind the scenes of the test class.

 Let’s take a closer look at the BaseTest.java

 Since we have both Android and iOS samples combined in the same Java project, we decided to create the convenience class called BaseTest.java.
-The class includes functions for both application upload to Testdroid Cloud and taking screenshots.
-Appium java-client’s screenshot implementation is based on Selenium Webdriver’s TakesScreenshot interface, which is basically too cumbersome to write multiple times.
+The class includes functions for both application upload to Bitbar Testing and taking screenshots.
+The screenshot implementation of Appium Java-client is based on Selenium Webdriver’s TakesScreenshot interface, which is basically too cumbersome to write multiple times.

 While writing your own tests, extending to use such a convenience class can be a real time saver.
 This is what we do a lot also in our Image Recognition solution, which we will be covering later in this blog series.